Euphrasia semipicta: Description

 This species is a short lived annual to perennial herb.
 Its height is usually below 35 cm.
 Its stems are erect, branching above ground level.
 Its leaves are alternating opposite pairs, 5–10 mm long and 3–5 mm wide, appear semi-succulent with obvious deep venations with no more than 6 teeth per leaf, underside of leaf with characteristic patches of glands typical to most eyebrights, green to reddish in colour.
-Its flowers are in racemes situated at the end of branches, racemes with 5 – 10 pairs of flowers arranged in alternating opposite pairs, floral bracts similar to leaves.
-Individual flowers are hooded with three lobed lower lips, lower lips larges than upper.
+Its flowers are in racemes situated at the end of branches, racemes with 5–10 pairs of flowers arranged in alternating opposite pairs, floral bracts similar to leaves.
+Individual flowers are hooded with three lobed lower lips, lower lips larger than upper.
 White, pink or purple in colour, often purple lines extending from throat, occasionally yellow spot on the inside of the lower lobes, flowering early spring, seasonally dependant autumn flowering.
 The fruit is a capsule 6–8 mm long, slightly flattened.